serialport/node-serialport/packages/serialport-util/README.md

 <a name="pullrequests"></a>
 ## Submitting Pull Requests
 To contribute code to SerialPort Parsers, fork the project onto your github account and do your work in a branch.
 Before you submit the PR, make sure to rebase master into your branch so that you have the most recent changes and nothing breaks or conflicts.
-Lint and test your code using `npm lint` and `npm test`.
-Also squash your commits to a reasonable size before submitting.
+Lint and test your code using `npm run lint` and `npm run test`.

+You can use the generator `npm run generate` as a starting point for new streams.

 All contributions must adhere to the eslint rules by maintaining the existing coding style.